 It is also here that you will find the very famous Gåsetårn (tower), which is the castle ruin's best preserved part and Vordingborg's most important landmark.
 The tower was built in the 1360s as part of Vordingborg Castle.
 The castle was the country's largest royal castle, and the Goose Tower is just one of the castle's nine towers.

-The golden goose on top of the tower was put there to make fun of the German Hanseatic League.
-Back then, the Hanseatic League was at war with King Valdemar IV.
-He teased them by claiming that he was more afraid of a bunch of cackling geese than of the entire German League.
+The golden goose on top of the tower was put up there to make fun of the German Hanseatic League.
+The Hanseatic League was then at war with King Valdemar Atterdag, and he teased them by claiming that he was more afraid of a flock of squawking geese than of the entire German Confederation.

 The castle bank itself is completely free to visit, but it is also possible to buy access to the museum Danmarks Borgcenter, which is a state-of-the-art experience center that tells the story of the medieval castles, kings and power.
 Read much more about this under Danmarks Borgcenter.